-All of these models have three, BNC female connectors that can supply timing signals to external equipment.
-One of these connectors (P3) may also be configured for an event/deviation input.
-Two of the outputs are designed for digital signals and one for analog.
-Signals supplied to the digital drivers include unmodulated IRIG-B, 1 pulse per second, and programmable pulse.
-The third connector is set up for a modulated IRIG-B only.
+The Model 1088B has four BNC female connectors that can supply up to twenty-two different timing signals to external equipment.
+Two of these connectors (J3 and J4) may also be configured for an event/deviation inputs.
+All of the outputs are designed for digital and analog signals that are configured using internal jumpers.
+Signals supplied to the digital drivers include unmodulated IRIG-B, many different pulse outputs per second, and programmable pulse.